-Rich but not heavy, this dual action ceramide-enriched moisturizer replenishes the skin with lasting hydration and strengthens the skin’s natural moisture barrier.
+Rich but not heavy, this dual-action ceramide-enriched moisturizer replenishes the skin with lasting hydration and strengthens the skin’s natural moisture barrier.
 Replenishing the skin with Sunday Riley’s ceramide moisturizing cream improves dryness and reduces the appearance of skin sensitivity.
 Best for dry and sensitive skin types.
 The formula strengthens the skin’s natural moisture barrier against stressors that cause dry skin.

 While you’re sleeping, Hyaluronic Acid, Oil-Free, Fragrance-Free, Noncomedogenic, Repairs and Restores Skin.
 This EltaMD PM Therapy facial moisturizer works to moisturize while it does a world of wonders for your skin.
 Niacinamide and antioxidants work to improve skin tone and color, while EltaMD PM Therapy is specially formulated to lock in moisture with ceramides and peptides.

-The easiest thing you can do if you have dehydrated skin is to make sure you’re using a correct liquid foundation that matches your skin tone.
+The easiest thing you can do if you have dehydrated skin is to make sure you’re using the correct liquid foundation that matches your skin tone.
 In your selection of a foundation, makeup, and moisturizer, they should all be compatible with your skin type and each other.
 In particular, a foundation that’s compatible with your skin and makeup makes your skin look natural, instead of making it look cakey.

 Go for a foundation with lighter coverage and make sure any makeup you should is non-comedogenic.